mohameyo/Chat-With-Data-U.S.-Chronic-Diseases-Indicators/README.md

 You can check its documentation here: https://python.langchain.com/docs/use_cases/question_answering/

-#### - LamaIndex Approach
+#### - LlamaIndex Approach
-Discover an alternative approach using GPT-4, initializing the LamaIndex agent, and prompting the GPT for answers.
+Discover an alternative approach using GPT-4, initializing the LlamaIndex agent, and prompting the GPT for answers.
 Similar to PandasAgent, it involves coding and returns answers.

 ### 4. Evaluation
 Compare different approaches with evaluation questions provided in the evaluation notebook.
 Evaluate answers obtained by each method and assess their performance.